- Fact Checked

 What ongoing monitoring is needed if I have PCOS?

-Regular checkups for blood sugar, cholesterol, blood pressure, mental health, and reproductive health are essential to prevent complications.
+Regular checkups for blood sugar, cholesterol, blood pressure, mental health, and reproductive health are all essential for people with PCOS.

 Will I need to see different specialists for my PCOS treatment?